Hackplayers/evil-winrm/README.md

    Second argument (destination for upload/download) can be blank and in that case it will be uploaded/downloaded to current local dir or initial (landing dir once connected) remote dir.

  - **services**: list all services.
 No administrator permissions needed.
- - **menu**: load the `Invoke-Binary` and `l04d3r-LoadDll` functions that we will explain below.
+ - **menu**: load the `Invoke-Binary`, `l04d3r-LoadDll`, `Donut-Loader` and `Bypass-4MSI` functions that we will explain below.
 When a ps1 is loaded all its functions will be shown up.

    ![menu](resources/image2.png)

 #### Load powershell scripts
  - To load a ps1 file you just have to type the name (auto-completion usnig tab allowed).
 The scripts must be in the path set at `-s` argument.
 Type menu again and see the loaded functions.
+Very large files can take a long time to be loaded.

    ![ps1](resources/image7.png)